 - ReBUILD is also a core partner in the RinGs Initiative – Research in Gender and Ethics: Building stronger health systems to galvanise gender and ethics analysis in health systems research and strengthening.
 RinGs focuses on three main areas: synthesising research on gender, ethics and health systems; coordinating research projects through a small grants programme; and supporting a learning platform to encourage mutual learning and the use of evidence.

 D. Governance and aid effectiveness in post-conflict settings:

 Research overview: This project is exploring the link between governance and aid effectiveness in strengthening post-conflict health systems in Uganda.
 It is looking at aid relationships among actors at sub-national level, who represent a vital lever for health system development, and uses social network analysis to look at the structure, size and function among organizations supporting the provision of health services.

 Core research outputs:

-Outputs so far include two papers and contributions to ReBUILD’s overview materials on health systems ‘Institutions’ in conflict and crisis affected settings.
+Aid effectiveness outputs are here ReBUILD’s overview materials on health systems ‘Institutions’ in conflict and crisis affected settings.

 Further outputs on how network relationships change over time, as balance of ‘humanitarian’ and ‘development’ actors changes will follow in 2018.

 Research overview: Health Systems Resilience: A Systems Analysis was a ReBUILD affiliate research project which applied a systems dynamics approach to understand, predict and identify mechanisms that influence the resilience of health systems in contexts of adversity.
 Re BUILD has further explored the concept of health systems resilience in conflict and crisis affected settings through a short synthesis review and with other research consortia.
+Details here.